AboutObjects/Modelmatic/README.md

 # Modelmatic

+A framework that allows you to use a Core Data model to define mappings between JSON data elements and properties of non-Core Data model objects.

+[![Modelmatic Version][modelmatic-image]][modelmatic-url]

 Modelmatic automates your app's model layer.
-It can serialize model objects to JSON, and deserialize model objects from JSON.
-Just add MOGenerator to automate generation of model object base classes from an external data model.
+It serializes model objects to JSON, and deserializes model objects from JSON, based on metadata you provide by configuring a Core Data model describing your model's entities, attributes, and relationships.

-[![Modelmatic Version][modelmatic-image]][modelmatic-url]

-One to two paragraph statement about your product and what it does.
+Modelmatic allows you to specify custom mappings between the names of JSON data elements and the names of corresponding properties of your model objects.
+The framework also automatically applies any value transformers (instances of `NSValueTransformer` subclasses) you specify in your model.

 ![](robo-small.png)